chrisdangnguyen/SEsalaries/README.md

 ## Functionality & MVP

-* Select a design and data will display for the top 10 metropolitan cities
+* Select a bubble and it will enlarge with information
+* Dragging the bubble around will displace bubbles around but it'll all tie back together
 * Upon further clicking, user will be taken to the website for more specific breakdown of the location and salary
-* Filter job salaries by positions (Junior, Senior, Staff Engineers, etc)
-* Filtered will be lit up while others will be grayed out
-* Bubbles will be color coordinated to specific cities.
-Each city will have smaller bubbles relating the specific job title   with decrease in bubble size based on title.

 ## Wireframes